alexisn725/US-Alcohol-Sales/README.md

     - find average gallons sold per year
     - find average gallons sold per type of beverage
     - find average gallons sold per state
+    - find gallons per capita, multiplying those two columns
+    - find the smallest value of gallons
+    - find the median value of gallons
 -most of these have user input that allows the user to determine which value they want to see the total of

 ## Requirement 4: Visualize your Data